Diabetes is a life-long health condition caused by excess levels of glucose in the blood

 Type 2 diabetes develops when the body can still produce some insulin but not enough for it to function properly, or when the cells in the body do not react properly to insulin.
 This is called insulin resistance.
 The treatment of type 2 diabetes centres on lifestyle management including a healthy diet, regular exercise and the person monitoring their blood glucose level.
 As the condition progresses over time, oral therapies are used.
 There are several oral therapies for diabetes.
 Some help the body to use insulin more effectively whilst others increase the amount of insulin that the body produces.
 However, if these do not prove to be an effective control, then the person with diabetes may require insulin or other injectable therapies (RCN, 2019).

 Type 2 diabetes is often associated with obesity and later life.
-However, it is also increasingly becoming more common in children, adolescents and young people of all ethnicities but is particularly prevalent in people of South Asian ethinicity.
+However, it is also increasingly becoming more common in children, adolescents and young people of all ethnicities but is particularly prevalent in people of South Asian ethnicity.
 Type 2 diabetes is far more common than any other type.

 Diabetes in pregnancy

-Approximately 5% of all women giving birth in England and Wales have either pre-existing or gestational diabetes (GD), GD accounts for 87.5% of these cases (NICE, 2015) NICE NG3 Diabetes and pregnancy.
+Approximately 5% of all women giving birth in England and Wales have either pre-existing or gestational diabetes (GD), GD accounts for 87.5% of these cases (NICE, 2020) NICE NG3 Diabetes and pregnancy.
 Gestational diabetes arises usually during the second or third trimester.
 The hormones produced during pregnancy can make it difficult for the body to utilise insulin properly.
 Women affected by gestational diabetes do not have diabetes before pregnancy and after giving birth, blood glucose levels return to normal.
-However, women with a history of gestational diabetes are at a seven fold increased risk of developing type 2 diabetes in later life and should be made aware of the signs of hyperglycaemia alongside appropriate monitoring.
-In women with gestational diabetes, blood glucose usually return to normal soon after birth but can remain elevated requiring on-going management.
+However, women with a history of gestational diabetes are at a seven-fold increased risk of developing type 2 diabetes in later life and should be made aware of the signs of hyperglycaemia alongside appropriate monitoring.
+In women with gestational diabetes, blood glucose usually returns to normal soon after birth but can remain elevated requiring on-going management.